GraymonDgt/SRB2Archipelago/README.md

 - Download SL_ArchipelagoSRB2_Vxxx.pk3 and srb2.apworld from releases (https://github.com/GraymonDgt/SRB2Archipelago/releases)

-- Install srb2.apworld by opening it or moving it to either
+- Install the srb2.apworld by opening it or moving it to either

 C:\ProgramData\Archipelago\custom_worlds\ or C:\ProgramData\MultiworldGG\custom_worlds\ .